Pyramidal and extrapyramidal cerebral palsy refer to the location of damage to the brain.

 By continuously practicing these activities, individuals with extrapyramidal CP can improve their fine motor skills and become more independent.

 An occupational therapist will also teach individuals with extrapyramidal cerebral palsy how to use adaptive tools.
-For example, those with poor balance may benefit from using a walker and those with poor coordination might find it helpful to use universal cuffs.
+For example, those with poor sitting balance may benefit from using a reacher and those with poor coordination might find it helpful to use universal cuffs.

 Wearing an orthotic device can be an extremely effective way to manage extrapyramidal symptoms like uncontrollable movements and poor posture.